Wild Coneflowers Growing At Lower Reesor Pond

 Scarlet Tanager, ashbridges bay park, toronto

-After hearing about the scores of different bird species being seen at Ashbridge’s Bay Park in Toronto, Ontario one spring, Bob and I made it our mission to be up and out early one Sunday in mid-May in order to check out the lakeside park where hundreds of birds rest after crossing Lake Ontario.
-It was not until lunchtime, however, that we unexpectedly came upon two Scarlet Tanagers adjacent to the park’s restaurant parking lot.
+After hearing about the scores of different bird species being seen at Ashbridge’s Bay Park in Toronto, Ontario, Canada, one spring, we got up early one morning in mid-May to check out the lakeside park where hundreds of birds often rest after crossing Lake Ontario.
+As luck would have it, we came upon two Scarlet Tanagers near the park’s parking lot.
 Read more

 Green Metallic Bees In My Toronto Flower Garden

-One gloriously sunny morning this past summer, I was taking my time in the garden with teacup in hand.
-That was soon replaced by my camera when I spotted some interesting insects on the False Sunflowers (Heliopsis helianthoides “Ballerina”).
-One such bug that I had never noticed before was this Virescent Green Metallic Bee (Agapostemon virescens) of the Halictid Family.
+One gloriously sunny summer morning, I was taking my time in the garden with teacup in hand.
+That was soon replaced by my camera when I spotted some interesting insects on the false sunflowers.
+One such bug that I had never noticed before were these Virescent Green Metallic Bees (Agapostemon virescens) of the Halictid Family.
 Read more